 Your eye patterns – where your eyes move when you are remembering or imagining something – indicate what is happening in your mind.
 This information is used, for example, when someone wants to know if you are lying (such as in LIE TO ME – the TV series.)
 But it can also help us know how the person we are speaking with prefers to process information.
 While this is part of a longer discussion on how to create rapport, eye patterns combined with language patterns tell us a lot about how people learn best and how to communicate with them so that they can really relate to the listener.
 Interesting within the broader field of professional communication.

-accent accent modification accent reduction Behaviour body language building habits Canadian Canadian accent Canadian culture Canadian music Canadian pronunciation clarity clear speech Communication communication skills cross cultural communication cultural awareness cultural competence Culture English english language enunciate ESL grammar humour immigrants inter-cultural communication intercultural communication intonation language learning Linguistics misunderstanding Neurology New Canadians non-native English-speakers oral communication phrasing practice pronunciation pronunciation Sociology Stress Patterns in English Video Videos vocabulary
+accent accent modification accent reduction Behaviour body language building habits Canadian Canadian accent Canadian culture Canadian music Canadian pronunciation clarity clear speech Communication communication skills communication skills training cross cultural communication cultural awareness cultural competence Culture English english language enunciate ESL grammar humour inter-cultural communication intercultural communication intonation language learning Linguistics misunderstanding Neurology New Canadians non-native English-speakers oral communication phrasing practice pronunciation pronunciation Sociology Stress Patterns in English Video Videos vocabulary